 The National Program of Cancer Registries (NPCR) is the backbone of CDC's cancer prevention and control programs.
 State-based cancer registries are data systems designed to gather, manage and analyze data about incidence, stage at diagnosis and treatment.
-This information is used to guide planning and evaluation of cancer control programs; help allocate health resources; contribute to clinical, epidemiologic and health services research; and respond to citizen concerns over the presence of cancer in their communities.
+This information is used to: guide planning and evaluation of cancer control programs; help allocate health resources; contribute to clinical, epidemiologic and health services research; and respond to citizen concerns over the presence of cancer in their communities.

 The CDC's NPCR currently supports 45 states, the District of Columbia, Puerto Rico and the U.S. Affiliated Pacific Island Nations.
 CDC and the National Cancer Institute jointly produce official federal cancer statistics annually in the U.S. Cancer Statistics: Incidence and Mortality report.
 CDC provides training to states in data collection, analysis and interpretation, as well as providing assistance in assurance of data efficiency and efficacy.
-Complete and accurate data strengthens local cancer programs; provides new insights into rare childhood cancers, brain tumors and others.
+Complete and accurate data strengthens local cancer programs, provides understanding of national trends, cancer burden in special populations, and regional variations in cancer, and provides new insights into rare childhood cancers, brain tumors and others.
+Through the National Program of Cancer Registries (NPCR), CDC collected detailed information on over 1,660,000 new cancer cases in 2014.